LuisPenafiel/Diabetes-Random_Forest/README.md

 #### Step 5 Decision Tree model

-we apply the Random Forest to the clean Data
+we apply the Decesion Tree with the previous cleaned Data

 #### Step 6: Model optimization